 Ohio Real Estate Transfer Tax Exemptions

-Ohio Real Estate Transfer Taxes in General
+Ohio Real Estate Conveyance Fees

 As far as the exact amount in your particular circumstance, please contact us so we can complete a calculation.
 For ballpark estimates, here’s the State of Ohio’s explanation of how the calculation should work.
 The conveyance fee consists of two parts: